zxuuuustupid/zxuuuustupid/README.md

 ### Undergraduate in SMEE of UESTC
 #### In Center for system reliability and safety of UESTC, China

-I’m currently researching on fault detection of train tranmission systems with zero-fault sample
+I’m currently researching on fault detection of train tranmission systems with zero-fault sample (also LLM now)
 Interested in Large Model (LM) now!
 Ask me about anything you want to know
 How to reach me: zhixuduan@std.uestc.edu.cn / zhixuduan123@gmail.com